The translation of this document is outdated.

 4) other decisions.

-Decisions of city or municipality councils shall comply with
+Decisions of local governments shall comply with the

-the Constitution, this Law and other laws, as well as with
+Constitution, this Law and other laws, and also with Cabinet

 [17 February 2005; 17 July 2008]

-implementation of which involves expenditures, shall be ensured
+which involves expenditures shall be ensured with local

-Losses resulting from an unlawful decision of a city or
+Losses resulting from an unlawful decision of a council shall

 [13 November 1997; 21 December 2000; 17 February 2005; 17